-The introduction of the rooftop tent significantly changed the way we see camping.
-Instead of having to pitch your tent on the ground, you can set up your tent next to or on top of your truck.
-These tents are notorious for being easy to set up, and once you have the best rooftop tent, your camping trip will be significantly enhanced.
+The introduction of the hard shell roof top tent significantly changed the way we see camping.
+You can set up your tent on top of your car instead of pitching it on the ground.
+Hard shell rooftop tents are notorious for being easy to set up.
+Once you have the best rooftop tent, your camping trip will be significantly enhanced.

-Since the advent of these tents, there have been numerous versions that hit the market.
+Since the advent of these tents, there have been numerous versions that have hit the market.
 However, you will probably need to do some research to ensure you find the right one for your needs.
-This is where we come in, and the following article is centered around helping you find the best rooftop tents to improve your camping experience.
+This is where we come in.
+The following article is centered around helping you find the best hard shell roof top tent to improve your camping experience.

 |Roofnest Falcon||140 lbs||2-Person||Online||$$$||5/5|

 |Roofnest Sparrow Eye||130 lbs||1-2 Person||Online||$$||4/5|